Vhyron/school-works/README.md

-# contains files such as activities, quizzes, term exams
+# contains files such as term activities, quizzes, exams, and projects